ethereum/eth-tester/README.md

 * `'latest'`: for the latest mined block.
 * `'pending'`: for the current un-mined block.
 * `'earliest'`: for the genesis block.
+* `'safe'`: for the last block that has passed 2/3 of attestations post-merge.
+* `'finalized'`: for the last finalized block post-merge.

 > Note: These **must** be text strings (not byte stringS)